siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 - check whether any measured delay scales with fringe brightness or geometry

-## Expected Value of the Project
+## Expected Value

 This project is useful even if the result is null.

 - If no additional delay is observed, that places a clean constraint on the loaded-branch hypothesis.
-- If a reproducible excess delay is observed, that would justify a more careful follow-up study.
+- If a reproducible excess delay is observed, that justifies a more careful follow-up study.